 The Company also has a 24 hours service, 365 days urveillance team at the Network Management Center (NMC) to monitor repair any failure and incident in the network which can be detected through all customer's network.
 There are alerts and updates on progress for the customers to be aware of movement in network operation.
 The problem and incident correction are available 24 hours a day, because the installation of the Company's network equipment are accessible even at night and holidays.
 There are 36 main centers and 43 secondary centers nationwide.
 Also, the Company uses GPS tracking technology to monitor the accuracy and effectiveness of the team to correct any failure to ensure confidence the customers will receive the best service with guaranteed minimal damage.
 In an event of a failure, under the Company's policy, the mean time to recovery (MTTR) must be 4 hours nationwide.
-At present, the Company can maintain the MTTR at an average of 99.9977%, which is higher than the standard set.
+Currently, the company is able to maintain the quality of repair response time nationwide within 2 hours and 30 minutes.